scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 Thanks to the [interoperability](https://docs.scala-lang.org/scala3/guides/migration/compatibility-source.html) between Scala 3 and Scala 2.13, it might be more accessible or crucial to upgrade to Scala 2.13 first.
 You have to keep this in mind.

-*By this point, we knew that all our services were on 2.13; we knew how many internal libraries needed to be used from both Scala versions and what external libraries had no Scala 3 support: what is the status, what is missing, and what can we do to deal with it.
+*By this point, we knew that all our services were on 2.13; we knew how many internal libraries needed to be used from both Scala versions and what external libraries had no Scala 3 support: what the status is, what is missing, and what we can do to deal with it.
 For example, a couple of libraries got a Scala 3 release by the time we were done with the investigation, and one `circe` ”extras” library was replaced with two lines of boilerplate.*

 ## Step 2.
 Draw the rest of the owl

 After all the meetings and/or writings comes the time to do the actual work.
 When you have concrete questions or action items, remember that [Scala 3 migration guides](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html) are your friends.
-For example, it covers how to port compiler options and sbt projects.
+For example, it covers how to port compiler options and build configurations.
 Great reference resource.

+> Note that you can find further help from the community on [Scala Discord](https://discord.com/invite/scala).

 We don’t have to go into these details right now.
 Instead, let’s talk about the bigger picture and a few other things to remember.